Do Blackout Curtains Improve Echo and Room Acoustics?

 - The room has very large hard surfaces (high ceilings, lots of glass, minimal furniture) and curtains only help a little.

-- Your main goal is blocking outside noise (that’s soundproofing, which requires sealing and mass, not just fabric).
+- Your main goal is blocking outside noise (that is soundproofing, which requires sealing and mass, not just fabric).

-- Your current panels are too narrow or too short to cover the glass and you can’t improve coverage with installation changes.
+- Your current panels are too narrow or too short to cover the glass.

-If you’re evaluating heavier, fuller options that also help with light control and comfort, you can browse blackout curtains and prioritize wide coverage and thicker constructions.
+If you are evaluating heavier, fuller options that also help with light control, browse luxury velvet drapery and prioritize wide coverage and thicker constructions.

 FAQ